 The American Society of Civil Engineers (ASCE) board certification is a credential for highly skilled engineers.
 Because environmental engineering is considered a subfield of civil engineering, the ASCE offers board certification in many concentrations relevant to them.

-Requirements – Eligible candidates must have master’s degrees, PE licenses, and eight years of post-licensure engineering experience.
-ASCE certifications are overseen by Civil Engineering Certification, Inc. and accredited by Council of Engineering & Scientific Specialty Boards (CESB).
+Eligible candidates must have master’s degrees, PE licenses, and eight years of post-licensure engineering experience.
+ASCE certifications are overseen by Civil Engineering Certification, Inc. and accredited by the Council of Engineering & Scientific Specialty Boards (CESB).

-A number of environmental engineering organizations offer their own professional certifications, which usually target a particular skill or specialty.
+Several environmental engineering organizations offer professional certifications, which usually target a particular skill or specialty.
 These certifications can give one an edge when competing for jobs or advancements.
 Examples of other relevant professional certifications and associated organizations include:

 Aspiring environmental engineers may be curious about potential earnings and projected growth of openings into the future.
-Fortunately for people seeking careers in this field, environmental engineering is both relatively lucrative and secure with respect to future job opportunities.
+Fortunately for people seeking careers in this field, environmental engineering is both relatively lucrative and secure concerning future job opportunities.

-Earnings – The U.S. Bureau of Labor Statistics (BLS May 2016) reported environmental engineers earned a mean annual salary of $88,530.
-Wages were highest for professionals working for the federal government followed by engineering services and local governments.
+The U.S. Bureau of Labor Statistics (BLS May 2021) reported environmental engineers earned a mean annual salary of $100,220.
+Wages were highest for professionals working in architectural, engineering, and related services followed by management, scientific, and technical consulting services, and state government.
 In more detailed terms, here’s a breakdown of salary data in environmental engineering:

-Also, data from PayScale (2017)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.
+Also, data from PayScale (2022)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.

 Lastly, professional and educational environmental engineering organizations support students and professionals throughout their careers.
 They provide career and training information, professional networking opportunities, continuing education courses, and more.
 Now-and-future environmental engineers may find the following agencies helpful: